PharmaMar is still installed in a stock market loop

 PharmaMar technical analysis chart

 The technical indicators of Investment Strategies give us, in the case of PharmaMar a total score, clearly downward, among the worst of the Ibex of 1.5 points of the 10 total.
 In positive we see the volume of business that is increasing in the long term and the range of amplitude that is decreasing in the medium term for the value.
-The rest, downward trend in the medium and long term, slow and fast negative total moment, the medium-term volume is decreasing and the amplitude range, the volatility, in the long term, remains increasing.
+The rest, a downtrend in the medium and long term, slow and fast negative total moment, the volume in the medium term is decreasing and the amplitude range, the volatility, in the long term, remains increasing.

 If you want to know the most bullish values of the stock market, register for free in Investment Strategies.